13 of the Fastest Growing Shrubs

 If left unpruned, expect this shrub to grow up to 8 metres tall with a spread of up to 9 metres.

 While the Cherry Laural may lack the colourful blossoms of Hydrangeas, it does have thick woody branches and broad, shiny green leaves all year round.
-Small flowers and non-edible fruits compliment the leaves in the spring and summer.
+Small flowers and non-edible fruits complement the leaves in the spring and summer.

-This shrub will perform well in all growing conditions such as full sun, partial shade and also full shade.
+This shrub will perform well in all growing conditions, such as full sun, partial shade and also full shade.
 Expect Cherry Laural to thrive in almost all soil types.

-Beyond yearly or twice yearly pruning, this shrub will require very little maintenance, and you won’t need to spend anything on fertilisers or feeds which are rarely needed.
+Beyond yearly or twice-yearly pruning, this shrub will require very little maintenance, and you won’t need to spend anything on fertilisers or feeds, which are rarely needed.

 Be warned though; with such a high growth rate and enormous height/width potential, this shrub can become a nuisance if left unpruned.

 My experience: Daniel, my colleague here at DIY Gardening, has specified this bush dozens of times in his previous role as a landscape gardener.
 He stated that it’s a go-to bush for filling space quickly and is popular as it’s cheap and requires little attention beyond pruning.